NuLink-network/docs/product/file_sharing_Dapp.md

 ![image](../miscellaneous/img/discover.png)

-Discover page supports following functions: Choose some tags such us “Philosophy”, “Image” to filter the files; Search or fuzzy search by filename or partial filename; Sort files by upload time (from newest to oldest/ from oldest to newest).
+Discover page supports following functions: Choose some tags such as “Philosophy”, “Image” to filter the files; Search or fuzzy search by filename or partial filename; Sort files by upload time (from newest to oldest/ from oldest to newest).

 ![image](../miscellaneous/img/tags.png)